nicholas-long/environment/zet/20230922220109/README.md

 - it should be much easier now that the install script is much more sophisticated.
   - it might need to be updated to run in a docker where there are often missing prerequisites that should normally be installed
 - 2023-09-30 i tried the old zkvr dockerfile and it still basically works. i might just need to try running the install command
+- attempting to have the dockerfile install nothing at all
+- it is assumed when you get this environment that you got it with git, but i should install it as a prerequisite in the environment

 ## developing
 - the prerequisites are not installing in docker. sudo isn't installed in docker.